lebull/musings/interviews/leadership.md

     * I used some of the styling changes that had already been used, but heavilly adjusted it based on feedback
     * I used my own judgement to design dozens of new pages, and I constantly asked for feedback from my manager, the director, and othres in the devision
 * Even thoug I was a student worker, I was able to not only finish the base reimplementation, but deploy it before we hired the new fulltime developer.
-  * This project was the first impression of student users for about 3 years before the next reimplementation
+  * This project was the first impression of hundreds of daily users for about 3 years before the next reimplementation

 * Fiori Launchpad App
 * Distance internal apps (taken over from a class project)